 Monday, January 30, 2006 at 11:19 AM

 But all of this highfalutin wheeling and dealing is supposed to remain as guarded from the press as the secret professional societies to which many of the Davos regulars belong (The Bilderberg Group, Trilateral Commission, et al).
-After all, the uninitiated (i.e. 99% of us who just hear and read about it) are supposed believe that this forum is all about addressing world economic problems that affect our lives.
-And, that’s why the most talked about feature of this annual gathering is not the (main event) schmooze-fests for business opportunities; instead, it’s the (under card) gabfests for charitable causes at which invited guests sit on panels to share their enlightened concerns and express personal grievances about the state of the globe and the plight of the poor:
+In fact, the wealthiest one percent would have the rest of us (i.e. the ninety-nine percent) believe that this forum is all about addressing world economic problems that affect our lives.
+That’s why the most talked about feature of their gathering is not the (main event) schmooze-fests for business opportunities; instead, it’s the (under card) gabfests for charitable causes at which invited guests sit on panels to share their enlightened concerns and express personal grievances about the state of the globe and the plight of the poor:

 Enter stage left – Bono (debt relief); Nigerian President Olusegun Obasanjo (Tuberculosis); Firmino Mucavele, Chief Executive, NEPAD Secretariat (fighting famine in Africa) et. al.